 Good start to managing stress is to acknowledge own situation as accurately as possible.
 Measured cognitive and emotional load is often both a support and a motivating factor.

-The Moodmetric measurement gives accurate and real time data on cognitive and emotional load of an individual.
-Use cases below give a snapshot on what kind of research it can be applied to.
+The Moodmetric measurement gives real time and accurate data on the sympathetic nervous system activation.
+Use cases below give a snapshot on how the Moodmetric ring can be used to study stress or anything that makes us react.
 These are just a handful of examples.
 Electrodermal activity is a signal with great and for most unused potential in field research.

-Positive stress is a good thing and when in control, it takes us forward.
+Positive stress is a good thing.
+When it is in control, it takes us forward.
 Chronic stress reduces productivity, creativity and job satisfaction and it is a risk for physical and psychological health.
-It is not easy to catch signals early and stress might not be detected before it has reached harmful levels.
+Emotional and cognitive load can be extremely high especially at knowledge work.
+It is not easy to catch signals early.
+Stress might not be detected before it has reached harmful levels.

 Questionnaires are subjective and bound to a certain moment.
 Preventive stress management needs continuous and long term measurement.
 The Moodmetric ring is intended for weeks and months of use.
-The mobile app offers a real time view which enables insights that can be actioned immediately.
+It is a great tool to research stress at work.

 A customer is testing a new shopping center virtually.
-The center is equipped with innovative implementations, including parking, navigating inside the center, paying in the shops (only mobile payment) etc. The pilot customers´ opinion have a major significance on the final drawings and the pilot is heavily studied.
-The Moodmetric measurement shows instantly and in real time the pain points – when the experience is getting from smooth to troublesome.
+The center is equipped with innovative implementations, including parking, navigating inside etc. The pilot customers´ opinion have a major significance on the final drawings and the pilot is heavily studied.
+The Moodmetric measurement shows instantly and in real time the pain points.
+We find out when the experience is getting from smooth to troublesome.
 The Moodmetric levels increase in seconds when the customer is perplexed.

-A much simpler example would be e.g. driving through a car washing lane.
-How many of the customers actually get terrified inside, with not way of getting out in the middle?
-Could this be eased out somehow?
+Another example: People drive through a car washing lane.
+How many of them get terrified inside, with not way of getting out in the middle?
+Could we ease this out somehow?

-The Moodmetric measurement can be used to tracking stress levels in any environment, inside or out in the woods.
-It suits to observing a person in different situations, like choosing clothes.
-Which print makes the person react?
+One can use Moodmetric measurement to study stress levels in any environment, inside or out in the woods.
+It suits to observing a person in different situations.

 Mobile and desktop games can be extremely agitating.
 Chasing, fighting, racing and performing dangerous tasks is enervating.
-The sympathetic nervous system of the player is active, as the body does not understand that the threat is just an illusion created by the game developer.
+The sympathetic nervous system of the player is active.
+The body does not understand that the threat is just an illusion created by the game developer.